 In the centre of Sheffield, Millennium Galleries is a modern gallery attached to Sheffield Winter Garden.
 Open daily and with 3 galleries to explore along with cafe, activity room and special exhibitions.
 Visit the Metalwork Collection room which has a steelworks play set for children to use.

 This is the largest urban glasshouse in Europe and is definitely a must-see.
 Perfect for whatever weather, lots of space to explore and home to more than 2,000 plants.
 There are regular family events, a great coffee shop, gift shops and benches for picnics.
+Find out more things to do with toddlers in city centre here.

 Feed the animals at Graves park animal farm, have fun in the playgrounds and explore 87 acres.
 The playgrounds are fantastic with a sand play area and adventure play equipment.
 There’s a lovely cafe, ducks, parking and accessible by many buses from Sheffield city centre.

 Cross the stepping stones, find hidden places, hide under trees, explore the playground, feed the ducks and enjoy Endcliffe park, Sheffield.
 The cafe is a great place to eat local and there are funfair rides, too.
+Plus there is a safari land train on weekends.

 Norfolk Heritage park, just outside of Sheffield City Centre has an adventure playground, toddler playground, ancient woods, historic parkland and an indoor centre with cafe.
 Make it a full day out as part of the Norfolk Heritage trail.
+Read my review and top tips for your visit here.

 Open to the public on weekends, Bishops House in Sheffield is a grade II listed ancient historic building and museum.
 Combine with the playgrounds in Meersbrook park for a fun day out to keep the kids entertained!

 Watch our video and blog on what to do at Longshaw Estate is here, along with details how to find it, bus information and photos.
+Click here for a video and blog on 5 things you didn’t know about Longshaw Estate!

 Check out The Victorian kitchen at Cannon Hall Museum in Barnsley which is great role play for kids.
 The country house is open to explore with all of the grand rooms furnished and decorated.
 It’s fascinating for all ages.
 There’s 70 acres of gardens to explore, acres of space to picnic and play.
 Definitely check out the fairyland folly!

 A fantastic modern art gallery, The Hepworth in Wakefield is for kids as well as adults.
 There’s regular family free activities such as sensory art and creating projects, plus a playground.
+Read the blog with gallery tour here.

 Leeds City Museum is one of Leeds best attractions and a great family day out for all ages.
 There’s lots to learn at this city museum with an impressive collection, current and special exhibitions and a busy schedule of events and workshops.
 There is a specially designed toddler town play area, a natural history gallery which is hands-on, interactive, with a colouring and reading corner for kids.
+Read about it here and see a video.

 A magnificent national museum with collections of arms and armour, Leeds Royal Armouries is a museum which everyone should visit regardless of age and interest.
 There’s six galleries, over 8,500 objects, all with interactive and educational displays and information.
 I always learn a lot when I visit and there’s too much to fit in just one day!
 Especially for kids the Jesters yard play area is loads of fun, check before you go for opening times.
+Read about our day out here.

 Home to Robin Hood and his merry men, Sherwood Forest has 450 acres to explore, is home to the Major Oak and part of Sherwood Forest Nature Reserve.
 There are waymarked trails, a visitors centre, restaurant, yearly festival and wildlife.